Sara Kenau

 📘 Narrative:

 ✧ The thunder of repulsorcraft overhead was background noise to ten‑year‑old Sara Kenau, conditioned to forget the hum of Sobrik’s patrol grid.
 In her house, the holocomm sometimes flickered with reports of Fortris Gall’s raids, but Lena muted them before the captions scrolled full—another reminder that hope needed bureaucracy to breathe.
 Schools taught triage patterns and civic cadence alongside drills quoting Darth Marr’s words—“Discipline is clarity, clarity is survival”—phrases Sara absorbed even before they ended.
 Her world was prefab rows outside the logistics belt, sterilized classrooms, and clockwork dinners enforced by her parents, Varek and Lena.
 Lateness was weakness; emotion was noise; exceptions were errors.
 On the surface, she sought precision; beneath, she sought absolutes.
-Each data‑pad was stacked by priority, each boot’s toe angle by micrometer.
+Each datapad was stacked by priority, each boot’s toe angle by micrometer.
 Compliance wasn’t contentment—it was armor.
 When her teachers spoke of resistance cells in Gorinth Canyon, Sara logged the locations, not the sentiment.
 She didn’t dream of rebellion.
 She dreamt of error‑free routines.
+And still, her fingers trembled when the holocomm flickered.

 📓 Personal Log: “Order Is Armor” | Balmorra, 3643 BBY